Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 #### If your intent is to get people to do what you want, that's a different intent than we need to have.

-If we're using nonviolent communication, in nonviolent communication, it's never our objective to get what we want.
+In nonviolent communication, it's never our objective to get what we want.
 It's to create the quality of connection with people that ends with everybody getting their needs met.

-She said, Oh, so I'm supposed to do all the cleaning around the house, myself, and my needs don't come said now.
+She said, Oh, so I'm supposed to do all the cleaning around the house, myself, and my needs don't count?

+I said now.
 I'm glad you're checking this out.
 No, I'm saying that **everyone's needs getting met, is the objective of non violent communication.**

 This doesn't require ever giving up or giving in, **it just means not getting addicted to our strategy**.
-If we're addicted to our strategy, it's very easy for the other person to hear I request as a demand and this threatens their need for autonomy and makes it harder for them to enjoy giving.
+If we're addicted to our strategy, it's very easy for the other person to hear a request as a demand, this threatens their need for autonomy, and makes it harder for them to enjoy giving.
 We need to say clearly what we want.
 But the objective is to create a connection and then which everybody's needs get met through compassionate giving.

 If your objective is just to get people to do what you want, don't study nonviolent communication.
 Go to a dog obedience school and see how they train dogs.